UNSW-CEEM/nempy/README.md

 the software.
 Feel welcome to get in touch if you have any questions, want to provide feed back, have a feature request, are interested in collaborating or just want to discuss this project.
 You can contact Nick via n.gorman<@>unsw.edu.au.

-## In development
-No stable version released yet.

 ## Installation
 Installing nempy to use in your project is easy.